 At T. Webber, we encourage anyone debating the difference between a boiler and a furnace to consult with an HVAC professional.
 Boiler installation and furnace replacement are two of our specialties, so we can provide expert guidance while you evaluate this important, long-term decision.

-- Single Stage: A single stage furnace only has one setting โ high.
-That means that whenever this type of furnace kicks on, itโs running at full blast.
-Because theyโre always running at maximum capacity regardless of the outside temperature, single stage furnaces are less energy efficient than two stage and variable speed systems.
+A single stage furnace only has one setting: high.
+That means whenever this type of furnace kicks on, it’s running at full blast.
+Because they’re always running at maximum capacity regardless of the outside temperature, single stage furnaces are less energy efficient than two stage and variable speed systems.

-- Two Stage: Two-stage furnaces have both low and high settings.
-They operate on the low setting approximately 75% of the time, but the kick into high gear anytime an extra boost is needed to bring your home to the desired temperature.
+Two stage furnaces have both low and high settings.
+They operate on the low setting approximately 75% of the time, but the kick into high gear anytime an extra boost is needed to heat your home to the desired temperature.
 Because they run at low speed, they generally stay on for longer periods of time than single stage furnaces, but they heat homes more evenly.
-Theyโre also quieter than single stage furnaces.
+They’re also quieter than single stage furnaces.

-If youโre thinking about getting a new furnace in Poughkeepsie or the surrounding areas, contact T.Webber today.
-Our HVAC technicians are here to help you choose the type of system that is best suited to your home as well as your familyโs needs, and we offer prompt, professional installation.
-If you need a new furnace in Poughkeepsie, call 845-288-2777 today!
+If you’re thinking about getting a new furnace in Poughkeepsie or the surrounding areas, contact T.Webber today.
+Our HVAC technicians are here to help you choose the type of system that is best suited to your home as well as your family’s needs, and we offer prompt, professional installation.
+Schedule a service online today!